Qiang (historical people): Culture

 The Qiang were first described as nomadic shepherds living in the region of contemporary Gansu and Qinghai provinces.
 Unlike other nomads, the Qiang did not shave their heads and wore their hair loose over their face.
 At some point prior to the modern era they settled and adopted an agricultural way of life.
-Due to constant conflict between Qiang tribes and other peoples, the Qiang built numerous stone guard towers with small windows and doors, giving them the moniker of "Stone Tower Culture".
+Due to constant conflict between Qiang tribes and other peoples, the Qiang built numerous stone guard towers with small windows and doors, giving them the moniker of the "Stone Tower Culture".
 These constructs, described as Himalayan Towers, can be found today in eastern Tibet and Sichuan Province.

-Qiang society followed matrilineal descent and it was men who integrated into the women's lineage at their deaths.
-There was no formal marriage ceremony or ritual.
-Instead the men traveled to their wives' residences and worked their land for a long period of time as bride service.
-Despite the centrality of women in Qiang families, Qiang society was neither matriarchal or egalitarian.
+Qiang society followed matrilineal descent and it was men who integrated into the women's lineage upon their deaths.
+Others consider Qiang society to be patrilineal but with high status for women.
+Marriage was monogamous and forbidden within the same family for three generations.
+A large entourage fetched the bride and delivered her to the groom's house where the wedding ceremony was held, which involved dancing and drinking highland barley wine.
+After three days, the bride returned to her parents' house and lived there for a year until the birth of the first child.
+The men traveled to their wives' residences and worked their land for a long period of time as bride service.
+Despite the centrality of women in Qiang families, Qiang society was neither matriarchal nor egalitarian.
 Men held all the important political and religious positions, although there is some evidence that female shamans existed at one point.
-Like most agricultural societies, women were responsible for domestic and agricultural work while men engaged in construction, transport, and plowing.
+As in most agricultural societies, women were responsible for domestic and agricultural work while men engaged in construction, transport, and plowing.

+In the Qiang culture, ram's horn flower represents true love.
+Young men use the flower to express their love for their beloved.